-Empowerers understand that when they provide resources, authority and the opportunity to contribute (or speak up) to others, the confidence of those individuals increases and they take initiative to make decisions, solve problems and improve their lives.
+Empowerers understand that when they provide resources, authority and the opportunity to contribute (or speak up) to others, the confidence of those individuals increases.
+In addition, they take initiative to make decisions, solve problems and improve their lives.
 Their competency increases, as does their sense of fulfillment.
 Those who score high in the empowering trait (Keller et al, 2014):

 - Understand their relationship with power and do not misuse it.

 - Balance delegation with just the right amount of support.

 - Encourage others to achieve on multiple levels.

 - See people as an organization’s greatest asset.

 - “Lead from behind” and know that their success greatly multiplies when their people succeed.